reallygooday/BertelsmannScholarship/README.md

 - [x] Read an article on Quara "Is the Amazon Free Usage Tier really free?
 Are there any hidden charges?" by Alex Buzunov, Certified Amazon AWS Developer/Architect:

-"***AWS-S3***
+      "AWS-S3

       You’ll quickly run out of free tier if you use EC2 of S3 excessively.

       Intra region/zone data transfer - this is where you run out of quota very quickly.

       Do not upload large test files to S3 from your desktop - generate them on free EC2 instance and then upload.
 Same AZ transfer will incur no charges.

       Do not leave any publicly accessible S3 buckets.

-***DynamoDB***
+      DynamoDB

       Do not create tables in DynamoDB with high read/write through-output (keep defaults).
 If you created high through-output test table delete it asap otherwise you’ll incur monthly charge.

-***EC2***
+      EC2

       If you attach EBS to your instance - even if you stop your instance later or terminate it still with be on your balance sheet.

       You’ll have to delete it using AWS console.

       UPDATE: If you deal with large datasets on daily basis - check out these ad-hoc tools for Oracle and AWS.

       oracletools/table-hunter-for-oracle - Win OS spooler
        pydemo/Snowpipe-For-SQLServer - Pipe your data from SQL Server to Snowflake."

 _________
 _________